annakirkpatrick/git-resources/git_tutorial.md

 ## Backing up your work and collaborating on Github

-Up to this point, you have created a repository, created a file in that repository, and added your changes as a commit to git's history.
-So far, all of your work has been local.
+So far, all of your work in this section has been local.
 That is, you have only made changes to files on your own hard drive.
 Now, we will learn how to upload your new repository to github.